Q: What is Amazon CodeGuru?

-Amazon CodeGuru is publicly available in preview.
+Amazon CodeGuru is now generally available.
 You can start right now in the Amazon CodeGuru console.

-To get started with Amazon CodeGuru Reviewer, log in to the CodeGuru Reviewer console where you can associate an existing code repository on GitHub or AWS CodeCommit.
-After a one-time setup, CodeGuru Reviewer begins analyzing code and providing code improvement recommendations directly within the pull request or code repository.
+To get started with Amazon CodeGuru Reviewer, log in to the Amazon CodeGuru Reviewer console where you can associate an existing code repository on GitHub, GitHub Enterprise, Bitbucket or AWS CodeCommit.
+After a one-time setup, Amazon CodeGuru Reviewer begins analysing code and providing code improvement recommendations directly within the pull request or code repository.

 You can also start profiling your applications in minutes.
-To get started with Amazon CodeGuru Profiler, log in to the CodeGuru Profiler console where you can configure your application.
-Follow the step-by-step instructions and code provided by CodeGuru Profiler to install a small, low-profile agent in your application.
-You can let CodeGuru Profiler run continuously so it can proactively catch performance issues in your live applications.
+To get started with Amazon CodeGuru Profiler, log in to the Amazon CodeGuru Profiler console where you can configure a profiling group for your application.
+Start your application with the profiling agent on the command line or follow the steps to use one of the described custom methods.
+You can let Amazon CodeGuru Profiler run continuously so it can proactively catch performance issues in your live applications.

 Q: In which AWS Regions is Amazon CodeGuru available?

 Amazon CodeGuru Reviewer is an automated code review service that identifies critical defects and deviation from coding best practices for Java code.
 It scans the lines of code within a pull request and provides intelligent recommendations based on standards learned from major open source projects as well as Amazon codebase.
 Amazon CodeGuru Reviewer seamlessly integrates with existing code review workflows on widely-used source control systems including GitHub, GitHub Enterprise, Bitbucket, and AWS CodeCommit, and provides actionable recommendations for improving code quality.

 Q: What programming languages and source code repositories are supported?